czlucius/code-scanner/README-PLAY.md

 ## Notes
 1. Tag EXPM is used for experimental features.
-    Use Ctrl+Shift+F to perform project-wide search in Android Studio.
+    Use Ctrl+Shift+F to perform a project-wide search in Android Studio.
 2. Google Play policy notes are tagged with PLAY.

 Please feel free to file an issue if you notice any bugs while using the app.